tony-montemuro/blog-demo/README.md

     php artisan key:generate
     ```

+4. Perform database migrations, by running:

+    ```bash
+    php artisan migrate
+    ```

+    When prompted to create the SQLite database, select `Yes`.

-4. Finally, begin your backend developer server, by running:
+5. Finally, begin your backend developer server, by running:

     ```bash
     php artisan serve
     ```

     The application should be accessible at `http://localhost:8000`.

 ### Frontend Server Setup